locate an office

 These seismic changes are being driven by geopolitical and energy security concerns, changing weather patterns, consumer demand, and—more recently—grid constraints stemming from AI’s insatiable demand for power.
 The movement is picking up in size and speed, and we expect it to accelerate further, providing a compelling opportunity to invest ahead of the curve.

-Supported by regulation and driven by private capital, investments into the transition have driven down costs, increasing adoption and bringing the opportunity to a turning point.1 While investment in this space has, until recently, consisted almost exclusively of early-stage funding of revolutionary technologies, enabling software and infrastructure, today, that’s no longer true.
+Supported by regulation and driven by private capital, investments into the transition have driven down costs, increasing adoption and bringing the opportunity to a turning point.
+While investments in this space have, until recently, consisted almost exclusively of early-stage funding of revolutionary technologies, enabling software and infrastructure, that’s no longer true today.
 In recent years, the investment opportunity has expanded to require later-stage capital, where market players are looking to scale up operations to meet market demand.

-It is estimated that more than $5 trillion in capital will need to be spent annually through 2050 in order to meet global decarbonization targets.2
+An estimated $5 trillion in capital will need to be spent annually through 2050 in order to meet global decarbonization targets1

 We believe now is the time to consider investing in the transition, especially in the private markets, for the following reasons: